qesito/nomina_beta/README.md

 # nomina_beta

-agradecimientos a znapheds y a chuy
+agradecimientos a znapheds y a lolo